College football rankings: Week 1 Top 25 scores, schedule | NCAA.com

-The 2019 college football season starts with No. 8 Florida playing rival Miami in Orlando on Saturday, Aug.
+The 2019 college football season started with No. 8 Florida surviving rival Miami in Orlando, 24-20, on Saturday, Aug.
 24. But it's only the first of a busy — and long — Week 1 (also called Week 0 for the first day of games).
 Check out the Top 25 scores and schedule below.

 Clemson, the defending national champion, is the preseason No. 1 team for the first time.
 The Tigers open their season against Georgia Tech on Saturday, Aug.
 31.